jelukban/pdsnd_github/README.md

 Bikeshare Project

 ### Description
 Project allows user to analyze the bikeshare data for three different cities: Chicago, NYC, and Washington.
+There are various metrics that will be summarized depending on what city the user chooses to analyze.

 ### Files used
 chicago.csv